Augustus d'Este

 Sir Augustus Frederick d'Este, KCH (13 January 1794 – 28 December 1848) was the only son of Prince Augustus Frederick, Duke of Sussex and his wife Lady Augusta Murray.
-He was a grandson of George III, nephew of George IV and William IV, and a first cousin to Victoria, Queen of the United Kingdom.
+He was a grandson of George III, nephew of George IV and William IV, and a first cousin to Queen Victoria.
 He is the earliest recorded person for whom a definite diagnosis of multiple sclerosis can be made.